Spiritual, Moral, Social and Cultural

 - Weekly ‘celebration assemblies’ provide an opportunity to recognise the efforts and achievements of our pupils, both in and out of school.

-- First day calling takes place for all absent pupils.
+- First-day calling takes place for all absent pupils.

 - Our school offers a wide range of extra-curricular activities to pupils.
 We believe these provide opportunities for them to develop crucial social skills such as co-operation, team work and decision-making etc. The clubs also allow pupils who are ‘less academic’ to ‘shine’ at other activities.
 This of course, increases pupils’ levels of self-esteem.
-Pupils are given recognition for their participation in extra-curricular activities through the Children’s University programme.

 - Educational visits are a strong feature of our school.
-We plan visits to enhance our ‘Cornerstones’ curriculum as we are aware that many of our pupils have limited ‘life experiences’.
+We plan visits to enhance our creative curriculum as we are aware that many of our pupils have limited ‘life experiences’.
 Our school mini-bus allows us to minimise transport costs.

-- Pupils enjoy a host of social events throughout the school year, including termly discos, fayres and talent shows to name but a few!
+- Pupils enjoy a host of social events throughout the school year, including termly discos, Xmas/summer fayres and talent shows to name but a few!

 - Local services e.g. fire, police, neighbourhood watch etc support learning activities taking place across the school.